Ingrid Olderöck: Venda Sexy

-Attempted assassination
+Assassination attempt and retirement

-On July 15, 1981, Olderöck fell victim to an attack at her home.
-She was shot in the head by a commando from the Revolutionary Left Movement (MIR).
-Following this incident, she retired from the Carabineros.
-Olderöck maintained that, although the attack was carried out by the MIR, it had been planned by Carabineros in retaliation for her desertion.
-According to Nancy Guzmán, Olderöck "always insisted that the deceased General César Mendoza gave the order for her assassination and that it was Major Julio Benimelli who carried it out".
+On 15 July 1981, Olderöck was shot in the head as she left her home on Calle Coventry in Ñuñoa, in an attack carried out by a commando of the Revolutionary Left Movement (MIR).
+She survived, with the bullet remaining lodged in her skull, and retired from the Carabineros afterward.
+Olderöck maintained that although the MIR carried out the shooting, it had actually been ordered by the Carabineros in retaliation for her defection from the force; according to Guzmán, she "always insisted that the deceased General César Mendoza gave the order for her assassination and that it was Major Julio Benimelli who carried it out."
+She and others also named Manuel Contreras, the DINA's former director, and agents Raúl Iturriaga Neumann and Ricardo Lawrence as possible instigators.